drewsamsen/sr-cards-api/memory-bank/systemPatterns.md

 ### Error Handling Pattern
 Centralized error handling with detailed logging and custom error classes for different types of errors.

-### Polling Pattern
-The DemoService implements a polling pattern to periodically check for demo users needing a content reset, running on a configurable interval to minimize resource usage while maintaining fresh demo content.

 ## API Design